b-temirov/b-temirov/README.md

 ## Hi, I'm Bakhtiyar

-Computer Engineering & Mathematics Student at The Hong Kong University of Science and Technology.
+Computer Science & Mathematics Student at The Hong Kong University of Science and Technology.